timelsass/customizer-social-icons/readme.txt

 1. **Add Social Media Icon** - Customizer Social Icons adds a new menu item type to the Customizer's "Menus".
 Each item displays it's icon for a quicker reference of the social media icons.
 2. **Easily Find Networks** - The social media networks that are added are all built to be searchable within the Customizer's "Add Items" > "Search menu items..." quick search.
+3. **Social Icons Section** - The "Social Icons" section will be added to your customizer, which contains some settings you can modify to adjust the appearance of your social icons on your website.
+4. **Social Icon Appearance Controls** - You can manage how your social media icons appear in your website with the customizer controls.
+5. **Social Icon Styles** - Various Icon Styles are available to make the icons fit better with your overall design.
+6. **Social Icon Sizes** - You can change the size of your social icons right in the customizer to give a different look to your chosen icons.

 == Changelog ==

+= 0.2 =
+* Cleaning up extraneous filters.
+All filters should be handled by the single config filter now.
+* Added customizer controls for icon's style, size, spacing, and whether or not to hide text.

 = 0.1 =
 * Initial commit.